osmarks/website/blog/scaling-meme-search.md

 It turns out that SigLIP is tasteful enough on its own that I don't need to do that much given a fairly specific query, and the classifier is not that useful - the bitter lesson in action.

 I previously worked on [SAEs](/memesae/) to improve querying, but this seems to be unnecessary with everything else in place.
-Training of a bigger one is ongoing for general interest.
+Training of a bigger one has been completed for general interest - it can be downloaded [here](https://datasets.osmarks.net/big_sae/), along with the pages of the samples most/least in each feature direction.
+Subjectively, the negative samples seem somewhat more consistent and the features are more specific (I used 262144 features, up from 65536, and about ten times as many embeddings to train, and only did one epoch).

 As ever, logs and data are available from the [datasets server](https://datasets.osmarks.net/projects-formerly-codenamed-radius-tyrian-phase-ii/).